Important Adoption Statistics to Know

 Education Adoption Statistics

-- At American Adoptions, over 95 percent of adoptive families have a high school education and over 90 percent have a bachelor’s degree.
+- While it’s not a requirement to adopt through our agency, more than 95 percent of American Adoptions’ adoptive families have a high school education, and more than 90 percent have a bachelor’s degree.
 Nationally, adoptive parents have at least a high school education in 79 percent of private domestic adoptions.
+While higher education is not necessarily a guarantee of better parenting, these statistics show that many adoptive parents value education — and will be more likely to provide the opportunity for higher education to their children.

 - Adopted children ages 6-11 are just as likely to read leisurely as non-adopted children.